sorabzone/MedianEnergy/README.md

 # MedianEnergy.Engine
 Engines process csv files to generate the output.
-There is separate service to TOU and LP files, devived from base generic class.
+There is separate service to TOU and LP files, derived from base generic class.
 BaseService generic class provides common functionalies like CalculateMedian, PrintOutput, FilterRecords etc.

 Applicaton design allows it to easily expand to support different output formats.
 As per requirement the output is printed on console but there is another service to write result in an excel file.
 Type is injected in program.cs via DI.